Age of Empires II: The Age of Kings (Windows, Mac OS Classic, Mac OS X)

 Unused Units

-These units are hidden in the editor and be accessed with an unlock mod.
+These units are hidden in the editor and be accessed with a custom scenario featuring them, or using a tool that mods DAT files. (like Advanced Genie Editor)

 Halberdman

-Before being expanded upon in the expansion, the Halberdman was an unused unit in the base game.
-This unused unit had broken graphics, turning into an Age of Empires Centurion upon moving or attacking.
+Before being expanded upon in The Conquerors, the Halberdman was an unused unit in the base game.
+The unused version has broken graphics, turning into an Age of Empires Centurion upon moving or attacking.

 Advanced Heavy Crossbowman

 A cut unit with only an idle sprite.
-It's fully functional, but upon firing or dying, its appearance changes to the Composite Bowman from the original Age of Empires.
+It's fully functional, but upon firing or dying, its appearance changes to the Composite Bowman from the original AoE.

 Berserk

 This unit has the same name as the unique unit of the Vikings, but it has a completely different appearance.
-It is a melee unit, but upon attacking and dying its appearance changes to that of an AoE 1 Axeman.
-This unit has an identical name to the Viking Berserkers, but with a completely different appearance.
-It's a melee unit, but upon attacking or dying, its appearance changes to the Axeman from the original Age of Empires.
+It is a melee unit, but upon attacking and dying its appearance changes to that of the original AoE's Axeman.

 OUTLW